Roadhog360/CorePresence/README.md

 Issue reports go [here](https://github.com/Roadhog360/CorePresence/issues) and suggestions go [here](https://github.com/Roadhog360/CorePresence/discussions).
-Issue reports or suggestions can also go in Discord if you want, either via `roadhog360` on Discord or in the forum in os-content
+Issue reports or suggestions can also go in Discord if you want, either via `roadhog360` on Discord or in the forum in the server you found it in.

 Psst!
 If you are an Omega Strikers developer, please read my wishlist [here](https://github.com/Roadhog360/CorePresence/discussions/2)!
 CorePresense works from log tracking, so the addition of simple log messages would make things much easier for me and make log tracking far more reliable in some areas!

+If you enjoyed this application, consider buying me a coffee! https://ko-fi.com/roadhog360